Build This Now

 Will my GitHub Action just start failing on June 15?

 It can fail two ways.
 The model ID retires and the call errors.
 The package name renames and npm install can't find the old name.
-Audit both before June 13.
+Audit both today, before the June 15 cutover.

 How fast does the credit drain on Pro?